 No Baltimore travel guide would be complete without encouraging readers to eat some crab cakes or trying the state crustacean, the Maryland blue crab.
 In fact, 50% of America’s blue crab comes from the Chesapeake Bay area.
 (FYI: They’re called “blue crabs” because their claws are blue.
 Their bodies are the classic orange-red color.)

 The being said, Faidley’s Seafood makes what are easily the best crab cakes in Baltimore.
 GQ Magazine once even went so far as to call it the “Best Crab Cakes in America”.
 Try one and you’ll understand why.
-These perfectly cooked, super-rich soft-ball sized crab cakes feature huge chunks of fresh Maryland blue crab and inimitable seasoning.
+These perfectly cooked, super-rich soft-ball-sized crab cakes feature huge chunks of fresh Maryland blue crab and inimitable seasoning.
+(There’s also a secret sauce and buttery cracker crumbs involved.)

 While the walk-up location in Lexington Market is not fancy, it is authentic and delicious.
 (Also: Lexington Market was founded in 1782 and is the oldest continually-running market in America.
 Faidley’s Seafood is the market’s star eatery, as is Connie’s Chicken and Waffles.)